Chapter Thirty-Five: In the Ashes of the Midnight Sun

 "He clearly needs to get out more," Draco drawled.

 "I was just thinking that."
 Her eyes wandered down to their feet that were mere inches apart.
-Hers were pale and his shoes were covered in little grass clippings.
+Hers were pale and his shoes were covered in grass clippings and mud.
 Hermione looked back up at him, then covered his hand on her shoulder, not bothering to twine their fingers.
 And Draco did nothing except watch her closely…and let her.
-The sane part of her brain shut down and as she lifted up on the tips of her toes, Hermione wondered if he'd let her just….
+The sane part of her brain shut down and started to lift up on the tips of her toes, but he beat her to it.

-She kissed him with slow, apprehensive deliberation.
-Every thought, both good and worrisome, fled from her mind when Draco slid his hand to her neck, moved his feet, and kissed her back.
-His kisses were careful and dominant, but with a hint of intense affection.
+He kissed her with slow deliberation.
+Every thought, both good and worrisome, fled from her mind when Draco slid his hand to her neck, moved his feet, and she casually wrapped her arms around him.
+His kisses were always careful and dominant, but the intense affection was there.
 And Hermione liked that about him.

 "Welcome back," Hermione murmured, eyes still closed.